Why am I still hungry on semaglutide?

 Make exercise a regular habit

-While you may feel hungrier when you first start increasing your daily physical activity, studies show that once you get used to having a regular workout routine, your body does a better job adjusting your appetite to how much you really need to eat to feel satiated.
-Both aerobic (e.g., running, bicycling) and resistance (e.g., yoga, weight lifting) types of exercise have this effect.
+Overall, though, you might feel hungrier when you first start increasing your daily physical activity.
+But studies show that once you have a regular workout routine, your body adjusts your appetite to how much you really need to eat to feel full.
+Aerobic exercises like running and biking, and resistance exercises like yoga and weight-lifting, have this effect.

 Improve your sleep